reflectoring/reflectoring.github.io/_posts/2019-07-24-maven-scopes-gradle-configurations.md

 | ---------------------------------------------------------------------------------- | ------------ | --------------------- |
 | {::nomarkdown}<ul><li>compile time</li><li>runtime</li><li>test compile time</li><li>test runtime</li></ul>{:/} | yes          | yes                   |

+Note that `compile`-scope dependencies [leak into the compile time](/gradle-pollution-free-dependencies/#whats-dependency-pollution) of the consumers.

 ### `provided`

 We can use the `provided` scope **to declare a dependency that will not be included in the final build artifact**.